 - As a neurodivergent person, I’d say most dating apps aren’t very ADHD-friendly.

 - I wish there were more video-based apps.
-Text and photos alone are easy to get lost and confused in, and they don’t tell you whether you’ll click.
+Text and photos alone are easy to get lost and confused in, and they don’t tell you whether you’ll click with a person.
 Congrats to FilterOff for being one of the few apps with built-in video chat.

 - If you’ve fallen for one too many good-looking ghosts just because you felt starved for human connection… it happens to the best of us.

 I need to finally tell myself, “Honey, it’s not you, it’s dating apps!” and move on.